 The Balconies are an amazing rock formation consisting of two platforms stretching out over the valley.
 From here you have insane views of the valley and mountain ranges.

-To reach the Balconies you must park at the Reeds Lookout, so you may as well check out that view first.
+To reach the Balconies you must park at Reeds Lookout, so you may as well check out that view first.
 Next, you’ll have a short 2km stroll setting the tone for the area.
 You will walk through lush greenery, often having glimpses of nearby mountain ranges and unique rock formations.
-One to stop at on the way is the giant mushroom shaped one with a flat-top, perfect for sitting on for a photo op!
+One to stop at on the way is the giant mushroom-shaped one with a flat-top, perfect for sitting on for a photo op!